HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/aws_marketplace_helm_deployment.md

            --set configuration.licenseManager.serviceAccountName=hcl-digital-experience-service-account
        ```

-       !!! note
       - Explicitly set "configuration.licenseManager.serviceAccountName" with the service account previously set for entitlement checking.
       - For any `helm upgrade`, make sure to either keep the `--set` parameters from the `helm install` command or create and reuse a custom values file using `helm get values`.

 ### Deploying in self-managed Kubernetes